jeffskinnerbox/blog/content/ideas/internet-of-things-clock.md

 ---------------

-large fraction of this document has been move to `/home/jeff/cad/intel-286-pc/docs/grandmaster-clock-for-your-home-gps-stratum-1-server.md`.
+A large fraction of this document has been move to `/home/jeff/cad/intel-286-pc/docs/grandmaster-clock-for-your-home-gps-stratum-1-server.md`.